HTTP-RPC/Kilo/README.md

 "goodbye",456,false
 ```

-String values are automatically wrapped in double-quotes and escaped.
-Instances of `java.util.Date` are encoded as a long value representing epoch time in milliseconds.
-All other values are encoded via `toString()`.

 ## TemplateEncoder
 The `TemplateEncoder` class transforms an object hierarchy (known as a "data dictionary") into an output format using a [template document](template-reference.md).
 Template syntax is based loosely on the [Mustache](https://mustache.github.io) specification and supports most Mustache features.